rails/rails/guides/source/active_record_callbacks.md

 By default, callbacks will run in the order they are defined.
-However, when defining multiple transactional `after_` callbacks (`after_commit`, `after_rollback`, etc), the order could be reversed from when they are defined.
+However, when defining multiple transactional `after_` callbacks (`after_commit`, `after_rollback`, etc), the order can be reversed from when they are defined.

 ```ruby
 class User < ActiveRecord::Base